Trombecher/trombecher.github.io/src/content/posts/why-you-need-to-think-about-variance.md

 ---
 title: "Why You Need To Think About Variance"
 tags: ["Article"]
 description: "Dynamic typing, which is available in almost all big programming language, implies the discussion about variance.
-Here is why thinking about it is important."
+This is a guide to variance and its application."
+pubUnix: 1752101357223
 ---

-During my journey of learning Kotlin, I always wondered what `in` and `out` meant.
-[The corresponding documentation page](https://kotlinlang.org/docs/generics.html#type-projections) was rich and hasn't changed significantly since then, but I have not encountered any issues from not using them.

-Three years passed, and today I found myself asking: _would they have solved it?_ And by it, I am referring to the following code snipped discussed in [a Standup episode](https://youtu.be/dh6BCSzaF6g?si=h9NUYxjKDUKHeDIE):
+Recently on the Standup, a series of TypeScript examples was discussed, including this code sample (insignificantly altered):

 ```ts
 const foo: string[] = ["a", "b"];